Rishabh42/CineMatch/M3-report/fairness_feedback_loop.md

 But, if a movie becomes highly rated because it is extensively watched by a bubble of people who like that type of movie, it will then be propelled into everyone's recommendations, including those not particularly interested in that type of movie.
 With this movie repeatedly appearing in recommendations, even users who are not interested may eventually watch it.
 If it turns out not to be to their liking, they might give it a poor rating.
 The impact of this can vary depending on the recommendation model used: if the model primarily considers the number of people who have watched the movie, it might further boost its recommendations.
 However, if the model is based on ratings (like ours) or viewing time, the movie might cease to be recommended altogether, even to those who initially enjoyed that type of movie.

-On the contrary, this can also lead to some movies never recommanded.
+On the contrary, this can also lead to some movies never recommended.
 For instance, if a movie receives an initial poor rating, it may not appear in the recommendations for anyone and, consequently, never get watched, so never get rated again, etc.

 #### Detection